The start of the Iraq War 20 years later in photos

 Muhannad Fala'ah/Getty Images

 Jan.
-26, 2010: A crater marks the site of a car bomb explosion near the Al-Hamra hotel in Baghdad.
-Three car bombs exploded targeting hotels used by foreign journalists and businessmen in Baghdad.
+26, 2010: A crater marks the site of a car bomb's explosion near the Al-Hamra hotel in Baghdad.
+Three car bombs targeted hotels used by foreign journalists and businessmen in Baghdad.

 /